Moonie, Queensland: Economy

 In December 1961, Moonie was the site of Australia's first commercial oil field, a very small field consisting of less than one percent of Australia's oil and gas reserves.
 The oil field is still operational.
 The region is also an agricultural area that produces grain, beef cattle and prime lambs.

 Education

-Moonie State School is a government primary (Early Childhood-6) school for boys and girls at 11305 Moonie Highway (27.7138°S 150.3732°E).
+Moonie State School is a government primary (Early Childhood to Year 6) school for boys and girls at 11305 Moonie Highway (27.7138°S 150.3732°E).
 In 2016, the school had an enrolment of 43 students with 4 teachers (3 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 27 students with 2 teachers and 6 non-teaching staff (3 full-time equivalent).

 There is no secondary school in Moonie.
-The nearest government secondary school is Tara Shire State School in neighbouring Tara to the north.
+The nearest government secondary school is Tara Shire State College in neighbouring Tara to the north.
 However, unless resident in the northern parts of the locality of Moonie, the distances involved are so large that distance education and boarding school would be other options.